jsbakker/Cocoatainer/README.md

 Welcome to the Cocoatainer project.
 This project is aimed at providing Objective-C developers with an iOS framework for [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control).

 Cocoatainer provides an IoC container via constructor injection.
-It supports
+The container supports adding components by instance or adding components by block (anonymous function) with dependencies. multiple dependencies, nested dependencies, s.

 ### How do I get set up? ###